TL;DR

 | Personal accident cover for driver | ❌ | ❌ | Often Included |

 For businesses, the legal obligations are even stricter.
 Fleet insurance or business car insurance is a legal necessity if vehicles are used for work purposes (beyond commuting).
 These policies must cover liabilities related to employee use, the types of goods carried, and the nature of the business.
 Getting this wrong can expose a company to immense risk.
-Specialist advice, such as that provided by the team at WeCovr, is essential to ensure your business is fully compliant and robustly protected.
+Specialist advice, such as that provided by the team at WeCovr, is essential to help support your business is fully compliant and robustly protected.

 Decoding Your Motor Policy: Key Terms That Impact Your Wallet

-Your insurance policy document can seem daunting, but understanding a few key terms is vital to controlling costs and avoiding nasty surprises when you need to claim.
+Your insurance policy document can seem daunting, but understanding a few key terms is vital to controlling costs and avoiding nasty surprises when you may need to claim.

 The Policy Excess